 The Silver River had reached out beyond those embankments, submerging the ancient flood plain where the Old Town had long ago risen.
 Murky waters reached up to the dapple’s cannons and sloshed wildly as it trotted along.
 Kira’s heart ached with sadness as he neared the Old Town, for it had suffered from the heavy assault of rain, and the runoff pouring down the bluff from the surrounding city had only served to augment the damage.
 The ground beneath the town was a sea of knee-high water, and the modest wooden dwellings propped up on wooden stilts were islands.

-Despite their misfortune, the people waved upon seeing him and shouted out greetings.
+Despite their misfortune, the people waved upon seeing him.
 They had learned to endure the many changes that life by the river brought with it.
 What they had not learned to endure was the harsh nature of Opulancae itself—the city their river had helped foster.
-The Old Town was a poor, largely ignored place.

 “Here to see Elia?” asked one of the townsmen.

 “Yes,” said Kira.
 “Was her home damaged by the rain?”

 “No, but we checked it ourselves.
 Just to make sure, you know?”